-Most of the materials for the course are available for free on the psalm tones page of the blog – thewayofbeauty.org.
-But if you need help in learning how to use them, this course will teach you sing them.
+Most of the materials for the course minus the instructional videos are available for free on the psalm tones page of my blog – thewayofbeauty.org.
+But this course is great if you need help in learning how to use them.

 I have a monthly pot luck and Vespers with my friends where I live and it is a wonderful social occasion enjoyed by all that builds community in a city setting – we use all the psalm tones and settings and new people learn this in no time as they go along.